cl0ckwork/deep-learning-project/README.md

+# Final Project Group 4
+- Luke Bogacz
+- Vishal Sinha
+- Jason Long

 ## Fannie Mae Loan Performance

 ## Setup
+- Use Python **3.5** or greater.
-- Use the `requirements.txt` file for necessary dependencies `pip install -r requirements.txt`
+- Requirements: Use the `requirements.txt` file for necessary dependencies `pip install -r requirements.txt`
 - The data is stored in a remote PostGreSQL database, so fetching takes longer than local.
-- You can use local data for testing, its located in [reference](./reference)
+- You can use local data for testing, its located in [reference](./reference), but there is no designated dataloader.

 ## Running the Models:
 The `main.py` located [here](./main.py) is where the models are ran/tested.
 Under the `if __name__ == '__main__':` block.
 At the top there is a `STOP_EARLY` variable, this stops the dataloader iterations early, for the sake of time since the dataset is a bit large and SQL is slow.
+This is the only code that is necessary to run the models, it will pull the data from a PostGres database on google cloud.

 ## Pre-Processing
 The data is pre-processed in two steps: